SPVLoc: Semantic Panoramic Viewport Matching for 6D Camera Localization in Unseen Environments: Experiments

 To our knowledge, SPVLoc is the first method to perform 6D localization in unseen scenes with respect to semantic 3D models.
 The state of the-art method for scene-independent global localization, LASER \cite{Min2022}, takes perspective views as input and matches them against a semantic floor plan.
 Hence, it estimates only two position and one rotation degree of freedom.
 Nonetheless, it serves as a strong baseline to assess the localization accuracy of our method.

-Table \ref{tab:sota} shows the results on the datasets ZInD and S3D.
+\Cref{tab:sota} shows the results on ZInD and S3D.
 Given that we compare against a 2D method, our evaluation also includes recall based on 2D distance and angular error derived from the yaw angle.
 The yaw angle is extracted from the estimated rotation matrix.
-Notably, SPVLoc outperforms LASER in terms of localization accuracy, exhibiting higher recall across all categories, an increased inlier rate, and significantly reduced median translation error.
-In terms of 2D-rotation, our method is slightly less precise.
+Notably, SPVLoc without refinement outperforms LASER in terms of localization accuracy, exhibiting higher recall across all categories, an increased inlier rate, and significantly reduced median translation error.
+In terms of 2D rotation, our method is slightly less precise.
 This is because LASER estimates yaw directly while we estimate a full rotation matrix.
-Estimating camera height and roll and yaw angle is an advantage of our method.
-In each last column titled \textit{6D}, we evaluate our method on an alternate test set with roll and pitch variations ($\pm 10^\circ$).
+Estimating camera height and roll and pitch angle is an advantage of our method.
+In each last row (\textit{Ours\textsuperscript{\textdagger}}), we evaluate our method on an alternate test set with roll and pitch variations ($\pm 10^\circ$).
 The results suggest that these variations do not substantially impact the accuracy of our method for 2D localization.

-Regarding further methods, LASER has showcased a significant performance improvement over PFNet \cite{Karkus2018} and non-AI-based Monte-Carlo Localization (MCL)\cite{Dellaert1999}.
-PFNet, originally designed for sequential time updating (such as particle filter), does not perform well in single-query localization scenarios.
-MCL neglects semantic annotations, uses LIDAR instead of images, which also has been shown to substantially reduce performance \cite{Min2022}.
+Regarding further methods, LASER has showcased a significant performance improvement over PF-net \cite{Karkus2018} and non-AI-based Monte-Carlo Localization (MCL)\cite{Dellaert1999}.
+PF-net, originally designed for sequential time updating, does not perform well in single-query localization scenarios.
+MCL neglects semantic annotations, uses LIDAR instead of images, which also has been shown to drastically reduce performance \cite{Min2022}.
 Our substantial improvement over LASER therefore also illustrates a performance gain over aforementioned methods.
+Another experiment using the pre-rendered perspective images of S3D, including a comparison to F\textsuperscript{3}Loc \cite{Chen2024}, is part of the supplementary material.